esrinederland/CoolMaps/CustomStyledBasemap/Readme.md

 <br>
 So how do you create and use a styled vector basemap?
 <br>
 First you create a custom styled vector basemap using the MapStyler or by hand (https://www.youtube.com/watch?v=IY8TmN607b4&ab_channel=EsriEvents).
+When you're happy with the MapStyler result click "opslaan" (save).
 ![Create a styled vector basemap using the MapStyler](images/save_map.png)
 <br>
 <br>